johnryan465/reinforce.space/physics/frame.md

 ## ICRF Frame

-This is an interial frame which is defined relative to extra galactic sources.
+This is an inertial frame which is defined relative to extra galactic sources.

 ## J2000 Frame